PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Indoor LiDAR Sensor Dataset for Relocalization

-There is a lack of public datasets in the indoor environment with point cloud data.
-In order to boost the research in this area, we collected a new dataset dubbed vReLoc with rich sensor modalities, e.g. vision and LiDAR data on a mobile robot platform.
-Our dataset will be released to benefit future researchers.
+There is a lack of public datasets in the indoor environment with LiDAR sensors.
+In order to boost the research in this area, we collected a new dataset dubbed vReLoc with rich sensor modalities, e.g. vision and LiDAR sensors on a mobile robot platform.
+Our dataset has been released online to benefit future researchers\footnote{https://github.com/loveoxford/vReLoc}.

-The experimental robot is Turtlebot 2, mounted with a Velodyne HDL-32E LiDAR and an Intel RealSense Depth Camera D435.
+The experimental robot is Turtlebot 2, mounted with a Velodyne HDL-32E LiDAR sensor and an Intel RealSense Depth Camera D435.
 The sensors have been carefully calibrated.
 The Velodyne is a lightweight pulsed laser for Detection and Ranging, which features 32 lasers across over a $40\degree$ vertical field-of-view and a $360\degree$ horizontal field-of-view.
 It runs at a frequency of 10Hz.
 Each point cloud in the dataset contains $\sim$60,000 points.
 The camera was employed to capture RGB images, and the size of each image is $640 \times 480 \times 3$.
 A Vicon Motion Tracker system is leveraged for acquiring accurate ground truth 6-DoF poses.
 10 Bonita B10 cameras are used in the system, installed around the area where the dataset is collected.
 Each Bonita B10 has the resolution of 1 megapixel with 250 fps frame rate, and an operating range of up to 13 m.
 The system can track the pose of the robot at a precision of $\sim$1cm.

 The size of the Vicon room is about $4m \times 5m$.
 We lay out several obstacles in the scene.
 For the relocalization task, the scene is fixed through the whole data collection process.
 We utilized the Robot Operating System (ROS) for robot control and data collection.
 Timestamps were recorded on every frame of each sensor by the ROS, and we synchronized world timestamp across different systems from the same Network Time Protocol (NTP) server.